mantidproject/mantid/docs/source/tutorials/mantid_basic_course/fitting_data/01_fitting_models_to_data.rst

 .. role:: green
 .. role:: orange

-Fitting is the modelling of data where parameters of a model are allowed to vary during a fitting process until the agreement between model and data has seen an improvement according to some cost function.
+Fitting is itereatively searching for the parameter values that minimise some cost function to obtain the best fit of the model to the data.

 In summary the Mantid fitting provides